 Increasing the number of meals you eat while reducing the size of those meals (for example, dividing your daily food into 5 lighter meals) will help prevent hot flushes.

 Why is it important to maintain a healthy weight?

 Maintaining a healthy weight helps reduce various diseases, mainly cardiovascular, joint and endocrinal diseases.
 It is important to maintain a healthy weight because, with advancing age, the percentage of women on doctor-recommended diets increases due to menopause weight gain and diabetes, among other reasons.

 To maintain or reach a healthy weight it is advisable to follow the advice below (guidelines recommended by the Spanish Society of Community Nutrition for a healthy balanced diet):

-The best way to control menopause weight gain is to take regular exercise and follow a varied balanced menopause diet specific to the needs of each individual.
+The best way to control menopause weight gain is to take regular exercise including strength training, as well as following a balanced and varied menopause diet specific to the needs of each individual.
 There are no miracle diets.